arijit83sarkar/java-stream-api-intvw/README.md

 ```

-### :arrow_right_hook: Given a list of strings, write a Stream pipeline to transform them to uppercase and collect them into a set.
+### 2. Given a list of strings, write a Stream pipeline to transform them to uppercase and collect them into a set.
 ```java
 List<String> sList = Arrays.asList("aa","bb","cc","dd","ee","aa","cc");
 Set<String> result = sList.stream()